 A first time student is enrolled in 12 credits in the Fall semester (4 courses at 3 credit hours each).
 Grades of 4.0, 3.0, W, and 0.0 are earned.
 This student has successfully completed 50% of the credits attempted and earned a GPA of 2.3.
 The student has not met the 67% Pace requirement.

+*Transfer credits that meet degree requirements for your program of study will be counted as attempted and completed credits.
 Transfer credits that do not count toward the MCC program of study do not count toward the Pace standard at MCC.

 Students must complete their program within 150% of the credit hours required for their program.